Public Speaking Tips for Authors

 Acknowledge applause.
-In my experience, even the worst reading ends with polite applause.
+In my experience, even the disastrous readings end with polite applause.
 Many end with enthusiastic applause.
 Either way, smile and make eye contact with the people who are clapping.

 Take questions.
 If there’s opportunity, invite questions from the audience.
-It’s often useful to prime a friend with an easy question to start.
+It’s useful to prime a friend with a simple question to start.

 Sell yourself.
 The end of your reading is the moment of maximum audience goodwill.
-So, if you have a book show it to the audience, ask them to buy it and offer to sign copies.
-If you’re available for work then say so.
+So, if you have a book, show it to the audience, ask them to buy it and offer to sign copies.
+If you’re available for work, then say so.
 Give out business cards.
+Network.

 Don’t engage with ‘crazies’.
-People who’ve read your novel sometimes feel that they have some kind of relationship with you.
-Occasionally they feel that there is something ‘wrong’ with your work that they need to critique.
+People who’ve read your stories sometimes feel that they have some kind of relationship with you.
+Occasionally, they feel that there’s something ‘wrong’ with your work, and they need to explain why to you at great length.
 It’s not your job to counsel them.
-If someone wants to argue over minutiae, monopolise your time or makes you feel uncomfortable then saying something like ‘Sorry, but I really have to talk to the other attendees’ is a good way out.
+If someone wants to argue over minutiae, monopolise your time or makes you feel uncomfortable, then saying something like ‘Sorry, but I really have to talk to the other attendees’ is a good way out.

 Learn From Your Experience

-Don’t forget to note what went right too.
-Congratulate yourself and remember to do those things in future.
+Don’t forget to note what went right, too.
+Congratulate yourself and remember to do those things in the future.